-This document has outlined the vital role that community design plays in supporting a healthy, safe, and resilient community, such as the many settlement areas located in the County of Peterborough.
-Peterborough Public Health has put forth 11 recommendations within the themes of healthy community design, healthy transportation systems, healthy housing, healthy food systems, and healthy natural environments.
+This document has outlined the vital role that community design plays in supporting a healthy, safe, and resilient community, such as the many neighborhoods located in the City of Peterborough.
+Peterborough Public Health has put forth 12 recommendations within the themes of healthy community design, healthy transportation systems, healthy housing, healthy food systems, and healthy natural environments.
 These themes and recommendations were drafted using British Columbia's Healthy Built Environment Linkages Toolkit, given the immense amount of research used to assess each theme to health related outcomes.
 One drawback of using the Linkages toolkit was the focus on urban planning principles.
-Given the rural nature of the County of Peterborough, PPH staff selected only the principles that are most relevant to the local context.
-Every effort was taken to put forth recommendations and evidence that would be applicable to the County of Peterborough.
+While much of the City of Peterborough operates within an urban context, there are some rural considerations needed.
+As such, PPH staff selected only the principles that were most relevant to the local context.
+Every effort was taken to put forth recommendations and evidence that would be applicable to the City of Peterborough.
 In doing so, each recommendation provides the following level of detail: